ocaml-flambda/flambda-backend/jane/doc/parallelism-tutorial.md

 # Introduction

-OCaml 5 unleashed parallel programming for the OCaml ecosystem.
-As is often the case when something is unleashed, this has quite a bit of potential to cause chaos. **[Need to quit fussing with this so I'm leaving it as is for the moment, but am I saying we're putting the leash back on?
-Leashes are good, actually?
-Or maybe we're putting up a fence so the the multicore dog can run around without data races biting people??]**
+OCaml 5 unleashed parallel programming on the OCaml ecosystem.
+As is often the case when something is unleashed, this has quite a bit of potential to cause chaos.
+Race conditions lead to bugs that are easy to write, hard to replicate, and tricky to eliminate.
+But it's hard to argue with the potential performance gains.
+What might the language do to help us get those speedups and spend less time debugging nondeterministic behavior?

 OxCaml aims to provide an infrastructure for multicore OCaml programming that exploits the full power of parallelism while _guaranteeing_ freedom from an